Model number: OLED55C1PUB

 Weight: 41.7 pounds (w/o stand)

-The LG C1 OLED is more affordable than the premium LG G1 OLED and more capable than the budget-friendly LG A1 OLED that grabbed so much attention over Black Friday.
+To that end, the LG C1 OLED is more affordable than the premium LG G1 OLED and more capable than the budget-friendly LG A1 OLED that grabbed so much attention over Black Friday.
 The result is one of the best OLED TVs we've seen all year, and easily the best gaming TV you can buy today.

 LG C1 OLED: Price and availability